 ere's one way of inking over your final pencil drawing.
 Different tones of ink can be used to add depth to the drawing.
-Mix ink with water to achieve the anga heads have a distinctive style and shape that you will need to emulate to make your pictures look authentic.

-Refillable inking pens come in various tip sizes.
-The tip is what determines the width of the line that is drawn.
-Sizes include: 0.1, 0.5, 1.0, 2.0 mm.
+Refillable inking pens Mix ink with water to achieve the come in various tip tones you need. sizes.
+The tip is what determines the width of the line that is drawn, Sizes include: 0.1, 0.5, 1.0, 2.0 mm.
+Create striking images by using tones with strong contrast.
+20 anga heads have a distinctive style and shape that you will need to emulate to make your pictures look authentic.